 Interest expense is deductible, but subject to a cap under the General Interest Deduction Limitation Rule.
 The net interest expense (i.e., interest expense minus interest income) that exceeds 30% of EBITDA (Earnings Before Interest, Tax, Depreciation, and Amortisation) is disallowed.
 Disallowed amounts can be carried forward for up to 10 years and utilised in future periods where capacity exists.
 A de minimis threshold of AED 12 million in net interest expense exists — below this, the 30% limitation does not apply.

 Payments to related parties (connected persons) must be at arm’s length to be fully deductible.
 Where the FTA considers that a payment exceeds what an independent party would pay, the excess will be disallowed.
-Adequate transfer pricing documentation is required to support such deductions.
+Adequate documentation under the UAE transfer pricing rules is required to support such deductions.

 Non-Deductible Expenses